Cannabis use and disorder: Clinical manifestations, course, assessment, and diagnosis

 The legal status of cannabis use, for medical as well as recreational purposes, varies internationally as well as across the United States.
 The potency of cannabis has increased significantly around the world in recent decades, which may have contributed to increased rates of cannabis-related adverse effects.
 Cannabis use disorder develops in approximately 10 percent of regular cannabis users, and may be associated with cognitive impairment, poor school or work performance, and psychiatric comorbidity such as mood disorders and psychosis.

 The clinical manifestations, course, assessment, and diagnosis of cannabis use disorder in adults are reviewed here.
 The epidemiology and health consequences of cannabis use and cannabis use disorder are reviewed separately.
 The pathogenesis, pharmacology, and treatment of cannabis use disorder in adults are also reviewed separately.
-Acute intoxication from cannabis and synthetic cannabinoids are also reviewed separately.
-(See "Cannabis use and disorder: Epidemiology, comorbidity, health consequences, and medico-legal status" and "Treatment of cannabis use disorder" and "Cannabis (marijuana): Acute intoxication" and "Synthetic cannabinoids: Acute intoxication".)
+Acute intoxication, from cannabis and synthetic cannabinoids, and cannabis withdrawal are also reviewed separately.
+(See "Cannabis use and disorder: Epidemiology, comorbidity, health consequences, and medico-legal status" and "Cannabis use and disorder: Pathogenesis and pharmacology" and "Treatment of cannabis use disorder" and "Cannabis (marijuana): Acute intoxication" and "Synthetic cannabinoids: Acute intoxication".)

 - United Nations Office on Drugs and Crime, World Drug Report 2016, Vienna 2016.